 100 Great Iowa Nurses awards outstanding nurses throughout Iowa whose courage, competence and commitment to patients and the nursing profession stands out above all others.
 Mercy is proud to have had 41 nurses recognized for this award since the program's inception in 2005.

-Mercy is a proud recipient of the Most Wired Award six times since 2006 - most recently in 2013.
+Mercy is a proud recipient of the Most Wired Award eleven times since 2006 - most recently in 2017.